EmmettHintz/board_classification/README.md

 ### Performance Optimization
 - For better performance, consider reducing the DPI value in the `pdf_to_image` function
 - If processing large batches, consider increasing batch size for model inference

-## License
-This project is provided for educational purposes only.# board_classification